Mont Cenis Pass Railway

-A British company was established in 1864 by a number of British contractors, engineers and investors to obtain permission from the two governments to build the railway.
-These included: Thomas Brassey, Fell, James Brunlees and Alexander Brogden.
+A British company was established in 1864 by a number of British contractors, engineers, and investors to obtain permission from the two governments to build the railway.
+These included Thomas Brassey, John Fell, James Brunlees, and Alexander Brogden.
 Having obtained permission, in 1866 they established the Mont Cenis Railway Company to build and run the railway.
 Although it would eventually be superseded by the tunnel, they believed that during its life, the cost of the pass railway would be repaid with a profit to them.
 The company used British engine-drivers and workmen.

-In the event there were delays in establishing the railway and it did not start until 15 June 1868.
-Additionally the tunnel progressed faster than expected as new tunnelling methods were developed and the tunnel was opened on 16 October 1871, resulting in the pass railway being active for a shorter time than expected and leaving the proprietors with a considerable loss.
+There were delays in establishing the railway, and it did not start until 15 June 1868.
+Additionally, the tunnel progressed faster than expected, as new tunnelling methods were developed, and the tunnel was opened on 16 October 1871, resulting in the pass railway being active for a shorter time than expected and leaving the proprietors with a considerable loss.
 However, the technology proved itself and was used on a number of other mountain railways.

-Until this railway was built, rail passengers had to cross the Alps by horse-drawn Stage coach in summer or sledge in winter.
+Until this railway was built, rail passengers had to cross the Alps by horse-drawn stagecoach in summer or sledge in winter.

 The Pass Railway is sometimes called the Mont Cenis Summit Railway so as to distinguish it from the Tunnel Railway.